Maël van Beek

 Using a survey experiment concurrently fielded in Korea, Japan, and the U.S., this project investigates what voters are looking for in an ally.

-Ongoing Great Powers, International Orders, and War Public Preferences and International Bargaining Survey Experiments
+Ongoing Order-War Coevolution Public Preferences and International Bargaining Survey Experiments

 © 2025 Maël van Beek.